I’m guessing you’re reading this review because you’re not sure whether or not to pay the $49 for Jeff Lerner’s Ultimate Laptop Lifestyle.

 In truth, submitting a website is absolutely worthless.
 Since Google updated their search algorithms in 2016, building backlinks by posting your site in low quality backlinks like this actually harms your Google rankings.

-Again, here’s the video to prove it (sigh):
+Again, here’s the video again to prove it (sigh):

 When you go to a fast food takeaway and order a burger and fries, they give the option of making it a meal by way of an upsell.